bilalazh/New-Tab-Custom-Page/README.md

 ##### Skill Issues :
 i made this without having any HTML , CSS or Js knowledge i just googled  my way to some how a fully functional page (read some commit messages they really show you how much fun it was **insert sarcasm**)

+despite of all this it works and is easily modifiable and extensible to fit your specific needs or you can add your own links anywhere  see [[Make it your own ]] section for more information

 ## Setup